nexusformat/communications/2015/NXvalidate/white_paper.md

 The root element of All NXDL files is the "definition" field.
 This is defined in the "nxdl.xsd" XML Schema (the rules for NXDL files).

-TODO: find a solution for this.
-The author suggests to make this overridable in the library by the application using the library.
+We will make this overridable in the library by the application using the library.
 And to provide a default implementation looking for application definitions in a user provided directory.
 Providing a default implementation using a WWW-download carries the penalty of another dependency in the form of a WWW-client library.

-..
-It is a good suggestion, that is,
-    locally-provided application definitions should be allowed.
-    NXvalidate (and other, such as visualization) code should be aware, as well.

 We would be well advised not to implement our own XML parser.
 For C, the author suggests to use MXML as it is good enough and already is a NeXus dependency.

-TODO: someone OK with this?

-..
-No, do not rely on mxml.
-    We should use the most common XML library: libxml2.
-    The mxml library was chosen for certain reasons in the NAPI.
-    It is still not clear why that choice is superior to libxml2.
+Another candidate is libxml2.
+We will evaluate the maintainenace status of both libraries and how well it compiles on Linux, OSX and Windows before making a decision.

 ### Validating Groups